Updated 9.16.24

 • Because DSTs have no limit to the number of investors, NAS Investment Solutions’ DST properties allow investors to own part of a larger, investment-grade property with a minimal amount of capital.

-• DSTs are completely passive investments, with all major property decisions made by the trustee or asset manager of the DST.
+• DSTs are completely passive investments, with all major property decisions made by the trustee of the DST.

 • Beneficial interest structure of a DST shields investors from potential liability because the DST owns the real property, not the investor.